sudhanshu-j/ShopEase/README.md

     - **Grid Layout**: The layout of these three sections is aligned using CSS Grid, which ensures proper positioning and scalability across different screen sizes, giving a clean and organized look to the dashboard.

-Technologies Used
+## Technologies Used

-    HTML5: For the structure of the website.
+- **HTML5**: For the structure of the website.

-    CSS3: For styling, including responsive design, themes, and layout using CSS Grid.
+- **CSS3**: For styling, including responsive design, themes, and layout using CSS Grid.

-    JavaScript: For the theme toggle functionality, sidebar management, and other interactive elements.
+- **JavaScript**: For the theme toggle functionality, sidebar management, and other interactive elements.

-    Responsive Design: Ensuring the website adapts smoothly to different device sizes with media queries and flexible layouts.
+- **Responsive Design**: Ensuring the website adapts smoothly to different device sizes with media queries and flexible layouts.

-Getting Started
+## Getting Started

-Prerequisites
+- Prerequisites

 Ensure you have the following tools installed: